steve1316/masterduel-android-decklist-importer/README.md

 # Provided Features

--   Parse a text version of the decklist from the provided masterduelmeta URL.
+-   Parses a text version of the decklist from the provided masterduelmeta URL.
--   Adds each card to the ingame deck automatically.
+-   Automatically searches and adds each card from the text decklist into the ingame decklist.
--   Message log that details what happened.
+-   Provides a message log showcasing what happened with each card with a summary at the very end if any cards failed to be added.

 # Requirements